Collegiate Learning Assessment

 The FSSE is designed to measure faculty expectations for and observations of student engagement in educational practices that are known to be empirically linked with high levels of learning and development.
 This Excel document provides respondent characteristics and item frequencies for faculty at UNCP who took the survey in 2008 as well as comparisons between faculty and student respondents on like items.

-LUMINA STUDY OF MALE STUDENT SUCCESS
+LUMINA STUDIES OF STUDENT SUCCESS

 The three largest groups of students at UNCP, in terms of race, are Euro-American, African American, and American Indian.
 An analysis of first-time, full-time freshman cohorts within these groups indicates that, on average, American Indian males, African American males, and Euro-American males lag behind their female counterparts in rate of retention from first to second year, rate of retention from second to third year, rate of graduating within four years, and rate of graduating within six years.
 Unlike at other Minority Serving Institutions (MSIs) within the UNC system, African American and American Indian male students are more successful at UNCP in terms of retention and graduation rates than are Euro-American male students.